The limits of my language mean the limits of my world

 - Knowledge graphs add modal (aka epistemic) categories

-Semantic Networks & Gravity
+Semantics & Gravity

 The first stage pertains to observations from physical (facts) or symbolic (documents) environments.
 Assuming music-like lexical interoperability, thesauruses in ontologies should combine top-down and bottom-up perspectives: